TeoGia/offsec-training/nully-cybersecurity-1.md

 Lets go edit the script:
 Just adding a `/bin/bash` at the end will do for spwaning a shell.

-Now lets run the script as th my2user:
+Now lets run the script as my2user:
 ```
 sudo -u my2user /bin/bash /opt/scripts/check.sh
 ```